Insurrectionist theory: Thomas Jefferson

-Thomas Jefferson has been cited as a supporter of the right of revolution and the right to bear arms as a check on government tyranny: "The strongest reason for the people to retain the right to keep and bear arms is, as a last resort, to protect themselves against tyranny in government."
-Jefferson was supportive of rebellion to prevent tyranny, writing "The tree of liberty must be refreshed from time to time with the blood of patriots and tyrants." and "I hold it that a little rebellion now and then is a good thing, and as necessary in the political world as storms in the physical."
+Thomas Jefferson was supportive of rebellion to prevent tyranny, writing "The tree of liberty must be refreshed from time to time with the blood of patriots and tyrants." and "I hold it that a little rebellion now and then is a good thing, and as necessary in the political world as storms in the physical."
 His beliefs were in line with the anti-Federalist fears of his era, opposing Federalist Party ideals which sought to increase the power of the federal government.
 Anti-Federalists believed that a strong central government would lead to the regulation of firearms and a large national military which could oppress the people.

 In modern American right-wing politics

-Insurrectionist theory has regained some popularity in recent years with the rise of the American militia movement, a variety of groups which may oppose the Federal government, or sometimes even state governments.
-While such groups sometimes align with one another, they are largely independent, and of a non-national character.
-Despite this, these right-wing or liberty activist groups are assessed collectively by many national security theorists.
+Insurrectionist theory has regained some popularity in recent years with the rise of the American militia movement, a far-right movement that is part of the Radical right (United States) composing of a variety of groups which oppose the Federal government.
 These groups assert that they are carrying on the tradition of the American founding fathers, often claiming to organize for the purpose of "checking" or "resisting" the power of a tyrannical government.
-The Boogaloo movement in particular is often more aggressive in this stance by advocating for a second civil war or an armed revolution.
+From around 2019 to 2022, the Boogaloo boys movement made waves with their aggressive stance of advocating for a second civil war or an armed revolution.

 Extremist groups

 Adherents often are associated with anti-governmental extremist organizations, some with far-right standings, such as the III%ers, Boogaloo Movement, Oath Keepers, and Light foot militias, often under the umbrella of the American militia movement.
-Since the Trump era, some—predominantly the Three Percenters and the Boogaloo movement—are associated with domestic terrorism incidents such as Gretchen Whitmer kidnapping plot, the 2021 storming of the United States Capitol, and anti-government standoffs such as the Bundy standoff and the Occupation of the Malheur National Wildlife Refuge.
+Since the first presidency of Donald Trump, some—predominantly the Three Percenters and the Boogaloo movement—are associated with domestic terrorism incidents such as Gretchen Whitmer kidnapping plot, the 2021 storming of the United States Capitol, and antigovernmental standoffs such as the Bundy standoff and the Occupation of the Malheur National Wildlife Refuge.